Internet Shutdowns

 National shutdown

-At the request of the Syrian Ministry of Education, the Internet in Syria was suspended on the morning of 12 June 2024, between 6:00 and 9:00 local time (+3 UTC) ahead of a day of high school exams.
-According to Syrian Telecom, these shutdowns will occur daily through 13 June.
+At the request of the Syrian Ministry of Education, the Internet in Syria was suspended on the morning of 28 July 2024, between 7:00 and 10:30 local time (+3 UTC) ahead of the second day of the second round of high school exams as per announcement by Syria Telecom.
+The company issued a schedule for the Internet and telecommunication services shutdown.
+Along with this shutdown event, mobile telecommunication is also scheduled to be shut off between 9:00 and 10:30 local time (+3 UTC).
+The first shutdown event in this series happend on 25 July.
 The #KeepItOn coalition, which the Internet Society is a member, recently urged Syrian and other authorities to abstain from implementing Internet shutdowns during exams, noting the lack of evidence demonstrating their impact on exam cheating, the economic cost of shutdowns on countries, and their violation of human rights.
-Syria ordered 11 Internet shutdowns in 2023, all related to exams.Syria
+Since 2019, Syria has ordered multiple Internet shutdowns, all related to exams.Syria

 - Start